WoofThatByte/TWstock-Tribal-Wars-premium-market-script/README.md

 ## TWstock - The premium extension for the premium market

 <b>TWStock</b> is an semi-automatic open source <b>Chrome extension</b> for Tribal Wars to help you buy the premium resources faster in early game.
-It helps you to interact with the inputs elements in the Stock Market page.
+It helps you interact with the inputs elements in the Stock Market page.
 Works with the following links:

  "https://*.triburile.ro/*screen=market*mode=exchange*"
  <br />